jiangxidong/AI-Learning/README.md

 # AI-Learning

-🎉 This repository stores my learnings about AI
+🎉 This repository stores my peronal learnings on AI

 ## 📚 Table of Contents
 1. [✍️ Basics]